ahopkins/pydiggy/README.rst

         }
     }

-HYDATE FROM JSON TO PYTHON OBJECTS
+HYDRATE FROM JSON TO PYTHON OBJECTS
 ----------------------------------

 Given some response from Dgraph: